Learning logical Pauli noise in quantum error correction: Stabilizer codes

 \section{Stabilizer codes}

 Let us quickly recap the most important features of stabilizer codes for our purposes.
-A more thorough introduction can e.g.\ be found in the books \cite{nielsenchuang,lidar_brun_2013}.
+A more thorough introduction can e.g.\ be found in the books \cite{NieChu10,lidar_brun_2013}.
 A stabilizer code is described by a commuting subgroup $\stabs \subseteq \pauliphases^n$ of the $n$-qubit Pauli group, called \emph{stabilizer group}.
 It must fulfill $-I \not \in \stabs$.
-The \emph{codespace} is then the simultaneous $+1$-eigenspace of all the stabilizers.
+The \emph{codespace} is then the simultaneous $+1$ eigenspace of all the stabilizers.
 As is usual in the context of \ac{QEC}, we disregard phases and view $\stabs$ as a subgroup of the \emph{effective Pauli group} $\pauli^n \coloneqq \pauliphases^n / \{\pm 1, \pm i\}$.
 This is an Abelian group, but the relevant commutation relations of $\pauliphases^n$ can be encoded in the \emph{bicharacter} $\scprod{\argdot}{\argdot}$ on $\pauli^n$, given by

 By definition, all elements of $\stabs$ act trivially on the encoded states.
-We can also consider Pauli operators that map the code space to itself, but do not necessarily act as the identity.
+We can also consider Pauli operators that map the codespace to itself, but do not necessarily act as the identity.
 These form the set $\logops \subseteq \pauli^n$ of \emph{logical operators}.
 It can be shown that $\logops$ is exactly the set of Pauli operators that commute with all stabilizers.
 Formally, we can express this as the \emph{annihilator} $\stabs^\perp$ of $\stabs$ in $\pauli^n$ under the above bicharacter, i.e.

 In particular, we have $\stabs \subseteq \logops$ since each stabilizer is itself a logical operator that implements the logical identity.
 If a logical operator (other than a stabilizer) occurs as an error, this cannot be detected and the encoded state is corrupted.
-The \emph{distance} $d$ of a code is defined as the minimal weight of an element of $\logops \setminus \stabs$.
+The distance $d$ of a code is defined as the minimal weight of an element of $\logops \setminus \stabs$.
 This measures the error correction capabilities of the code.
 We call a set of qubits $R \subseteq \{1,\dots,n\}$ \emph{correctable} if it only supports trivial logical operators.
+This definition is inspired by the discussions in Refs.~\cite{bravyi2009_distanceindimensiond,Burton2020_transversalgateshypergraphcodes}.
 In particular, if $|R| < d$, then $R$ is correctable.
 This is however generally not an equivalence, and there can be many correctable regions of size much larger than $d$.
 For example, any rectangular region of side length at most $d-1$ on the $d \times d$ toric code is correctable, but contains more than $d$ qubits.